sts10/dice-tailor/readme.markdown

 If you want to investigate a specific die, say one with 11 sides, you can run `dicetailor draw -s 11`.

 ### Measuring
-Let's say you have a word list of 7,900 words.
-And you want to print a corresponding dice roll for each word.
+Let's say you have a word list of 7,900 words, and you want to print a corresponding dice roll for each word.

 Running `dicetailor measure 7900` prints:
 ```text